Here are your options for Rafting Trips Coeur d’Alene!

 Rafting Trips Coeur d’Alene

 Clark Fork River Combination Whitewater and Fishing Family Trip $500 base + $50 ea. participant (max.
-5 ppl) Class I, II, III Lunch, Gear, Everything provided, Private Trip, Cyr, Montana *Best family trip
+5 ppl) Season: April to October, Class I, II, III Lunch, Gear, Everything provided, Private Trip, Cyr, Montana *Best family trip

-Lower Spokane Scenic Trip Adults $60 Youth $55 Season: May to early October) Mellow gentle rapids, some ripples Spokane, WA
+Lower Spokane Scenic Trip Adults $60 Youth $55 Season: May to September, Mellow gentle rapids, some ripples Spokane, WA

 Private Scenic or Whitewater Full Day River Adventure $680 Private boat trip up to 8 participants, everything provided, Season: April to October Class I, II, III Catered lunch Cyr, Montana – Clark Fork River